Grigor Dimitrov: 2013: First ATP title

 Dimitrov began his 2013 season by competing at the Brisbane International.
 He defeated Brian Baker, world No. 13 Milos Raonic, Jürgen Melzer, and Marcos Baghdatis to reach his first ATP singles final, thus becoming the first Bulgarian player to reach an ATP final.
 He lost to world No. 3 and defending champion Andy Murray in straight sets, despite being a break up in both sets.
 Dimitrov paired Kei Nishikori in the doubles and reached the semifinals, but withdrew due to Nishikori's injury.
 This performance also meant that Dimitrov surpassed $1 million earned in prize money, a feat which no other male Bulgarian tennis player has accomplished.
-In his next event, the Apia International, Dimitrov suffered a first-round straight-set loss to Italian Fabio Fognini.
+In his next event, the Sydney International, Dimitrov suffered a first-round straight-set loss to Italian Fabio Fognini.

 At the Australian Open, Dimitrov suffered a first-round straight-set defeat by Julien Benneteau.
 He also competed in the men's doubles event with Marcos Baghdatis.
 The pair defeated fourth seeds Max Mirnyi and Horia Tecău in the second round, before losing to Juan Sebastián Cabal and Robert Farah Maksoud in the third round in two close tie-break sets.
 Despite losing in the first round, Dimitrov became the first male Bulgarian player to rank inside the top 40 after the event.
 He then competed for Bulgaria in the Davis Cup against Finland, and won both his singles matches against Juho Paukku and Micke Kontinen, but lost his doubles in five sets (with partner Dimitar Kuzmanov) against Henri Kontinen of Finland and Harri Heliövaara.
 Finland ended up winning the tie 3–2.

-At the PBZ Zagreb Indoors, Dimitrov lost in the first round to Ivo Karlović in two tie-breaks.
-At the ABN AMRO World Tennis Tournament, Dimitrov beat Bernard Tomic and Nikolai Davydenko, and Marcos Baghdatis in three sets.
-In the semifinals, Dimitrov lost against world No. 7 and eventual champion Juan Martín del Potro in straight sets.
-At the BNP Paribas Open, Dimitrov became the first Bulgarian male tennis player to be seeded in a Masters 1000 event.
+At the Zagreb Indoors, Dimitrov lost in the first round to Ivo Karlović in two tie-breaks.
+At the Rotterdam Open, Dimitrov beat Bernard Tomic and Nikolai Davydenko, and Marcos Baghdatis in three sets.
+In the semifinals, Dimitrov lost against world No. 7 and eventual champion, Juan Martín del Potro, in straight sets.
+At the Indian Wells Open, Dimitrov became the first Bulgarian male tennis player to be seeded in a Masters 1000 event.
 In singles, he beat Matthew Ebden in two sets, but lost to world No. 1 Novak Djokovic in the third round.
 In doubles he partnered with Frederik Nielsen; they lost to Ivan Dodig and Marcelo Melo in the second round.
-At the Sony Open Tennis, Dimitrov beat Simone Bolelli, but lost to second seed Andy Murray in straight sets in the following round.
+At the Miami Open, Dimitrov beat Simone Bolelli, but lost to second seed Andy Murray in straight sets in the following round.
 In doubles with partner Frederik Nielsen, they reached semi-finals losing in straight sets against the eighth seeds, Mariusz Fyrstenberg and Marcin Matkowski.